Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Introduction

 \section{Introduction}

-Multiscale mechanical structures present exciting functionalities and unprecedented performance ranging from global objectives like light-weighting, thermal conductivity and energy absorption~\citep{wu2021topology,Da2019multiscaleBESO,jia2021crashworthiness,da2021data} to targeted local behaviors such as shape morphing or pattern reconfiguration for soft robots~\citep{Mirzaali2018softdevice,Boley2019shapeshift} and active airfoils~\citep{Lumpe2021reversemorph}.
+Multiscale mechanical structures present exciting functionalities and unprecedented performance ranging from global objectives like light-weighting, thermal conductivity and energy absorption~\citep{Da2019multiscaleBESO,jia2021crashworthiness,da2021data} to targeted local behaviors such as shape morphing or pattern reconfiguration for soft robots~\citep{Mirzaali2018softdevice,Boley2019shapeshift} and active airfoils~\citep{Lumpe2021reversemorph}.
 To design such complex structures, multiscale topology optimization (TO) has risen to prominence and flourished.
-While early research focused on periodic microstructures (also known as unit cells or building blocks), two types of \textit{heterogenous} designs, in which neighboring microstructural topologies differ from each other, now surpass them in terms of performance: fully aperiodic systems~\citep{Schumacher2015,Panetta2015,Zhu2017twoscale} and functionally graded structures (FGS)~\citep{Panesar2018graded}.
+While early research focused on periodic microstructures, two types of \textit{heterogenous} designs, in which neighboring microstructural topologies differ from each other, now surpass them in terms of performance: fully aperiodic systems and functionally graded structures (FGS).

 In this work, we aim to bridge the freedom of aperiodic designs with the efficiency and smooth interfaces of FGS.
+Their pros and cons are summarized in this section.
+Both typically follow a homogenization approach where the material properties of each element in the macroscopic structure are replaced by the effective properties of the microstructure at that location.
+This greatly expedites multiscale design as the performance can be evaluated at the macroscale, albeit with lowered accuracy since heterogeneous structures break the assumption of infinite periodicity~\citep{Andreassen2014hom2d}.
+The two approaches differ in that aperiodic systems can be composed of very different microstructures, whereas the change in the topologies and/or volume fractions of neighboring microstructures in FGS are deliberately designed to be continuous.

-Although aperiodic structures allow immense design freedom~--~a different microstructure at every location~--~they come at the cost of explosive problem sizes.
+Although aperiodic systems allow immense design freedom, they come at the cost of explosive problem sizes.
 Two avenues of data-driven methods have emerged to counter this "curse of dimensionality".
-One assembles microstructures from pre-computed libraries via combinatorial optimization~\citep{Schumacher2015,Panetta2015,Coulais2016combinatorial,Ferrer2018stress}, and the other accelerates gradient-based design by creating deep learning (DL) models from massive datasets for dimension reduction and rapid property predictions~\citep{Wang2020cmame,Kumar2020spinodoid}.
+One assembles microstructures from pre-computed libraries via combinatorial optimization~\citep{Schumacher2015,Panetta2015}, and the other accelerates gradient-based design by creating deep learning (DL) models from massive datasets for dimension reduction and rapid property predictions~\citep{Wang2020cmame,Kumar2020spinodoid,xiao2021design}.